tmt96/dotSpace-objectSpace/README.md

 This fork is a port of the application to support .NET Standard 2.0.
 With this port, the library could be used from all three popular .NET runtime: .NET Framework on Windows, and .NET Core and Mono on both Windows and *nix.
 Ultimately the goal is to have the library support an object space - an extension of the original tuple space idea.

 The goal of the fork is to support [object space](docs/Proposal.md), an extension on the original idea of tuple space.
-THis fork is maintained by Tuan Tran and Daishiro Nishida as part of their project for Williams College's Distributed System course.
+This fork is maintained by Tuan Tran and Daishiro Nishida as part of their project for Williams College's Distributed System course.

 ## Building